Black-Shouldered Peafowl

 Q5: Are they legal to keep?

 The Black-Shouldered Peafowl is a mesmerizing blend of uniqueness and nobility.
 With its shimmering colors, friendly nature, and easy care requirements, it makes a delightful addition to any aviary, garden, or estate.
-Whether you’re a seasoned aviculturist or just beginning your journey in birdkeeping, this peafowl offers an enriching experience.
-By providing a loving, natural environment and proper care, youβll witness the full glory of this beautiful bird every day.
+Whether you are a seasoned aviculturist or just beginning your journey in birdkeeping, this peafowl offers an enriching experience.
+By providing a loving, natural environment and proper care, you will witness the full glory of this beautiful bird every day.
+For those looking to expand their collection, exploring other mutations like the Spalding Peafowl can open up even more possibilities for variety and beauty in your aviary.